zachleat/zachleat.com/_posts/2023-11-16-a-taxonomy-of-web-component-types.md

 ---
 title: An Attempted Taxonomy of Web Components
+tags:
-tags: web-components
+  - web-components
+  - draft
+eleventyExcludeFromCollections: true
 ---
-As my experience with web components grows, my view of how to build a web component is also evolving.
-In some cases I’ve gone back and refactored a few older components with the new knowledge and experience I’ve gained.
+As my experience with web components grows, my personal view of how to build a web component is also evolving.
+In some cases I’ve gone back and refactored older components with the new knowledge and experience I’ve gained.
 In other cases, these older components sit as evidence of the learning path I traveled.

 _For the record, I mean zero-dependency web components that do not use an upstream library—they inherit directly from `HTMLElement` or similar platform classes._

-I thought it might be useful to catalog my journey of eleven open source web components as a way to provide a map for others.
+I thought it might be useful to catalog my journey of these open source web components as a way to provide a map for others.

 ## HTML Web Components

 These components layer on interactivity and add behaviors in true progressive enhancement fashion.
 These are the bread and butter of web components.
 They are unlikely to be improved with additional leverage of server-side rendering—all of the client-side DOM modifications are in service of a particular client-side behavior.

-<p data-demo-label="Related" class="livedemo">If you haven’t <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/:defined">learned about <code>:defined</code></a> yet, make sure you check that one out—it blew my mind when I first learned about it!</p>

 <style>
 .web-components-table a[href],